Visit the institution website for COVID‑19 updates

 Months of entry

-Stratified Medicine holds huge potential to enhance timely development of new treatments for human disease.
-It is among the most important concepts to emerge in 21st century clinical science and will be a crucial component of the global drive to increase the efficacy, safety and cost effectiveness of new medicines.
+Stratified Medicine aims to improve therapies for patients such that the drug treatments will be individualised for each patient thus improving his/her likelihood of the best response.
+This approach has huge potential to enhance therapies and the timely development of new treatments for human disease.
+It is one of the most important concepts in 21st century clinical science and is a crucial component of the global drive to increase the efficacy, safety and cost effectiveness of new medicines.

 Course contact details

 - School Administrator